robenkleene/design-references/spark-ar/spark-ar-studio-preview.md

 1. Position the camera so it's pointing at the asset by selecting the menu in the lower right and choosing `Simulate Orbit`
     - It's probably a good idea to also reposition the asset to make it appear in the default camera position
+2. Switch the menu in the lower right to `Simulate Touch`
+3. Tap in the preview to interact